 The goal of the NSL is to promote safe, knowledgeable, and effective nursing care by demonstrating and reinforcing the highest level of performance and readiness.
 The NSL is an environment to support the student's clinical experience, educate, enlighten and to promote empowerment.
 Scenarios and simulation experiences are related to the didactic course objectives.
 Simulations and case scenarios mimic the clinical setting and are designed to help the student develop problem-solving and decision-making skills.
 Simulations include all environmental factors to make learning realistic and authentic.
-The simulations help students think on their feet and facilitate the transition from lab to clinical.
-The faculty will provide debriefing and positive feedback; students will self- analyze their performance and use critical thinking during the reflection process.
+The simulations help students reflect on action and reflect in action and facilitate the transition from lab to clinical.
+The faculty will guide debriefing and sharing of constructive criticism as feedback; students will self- analyze their performance and use critical thinking during the reflection process.
 For an enhanced learning experience, students must come to the NSL prepared.